mvgijssel/arel_toolkit/README.md

 ```

 ##### Replace or remove nodes without modifying the original arel
 `remove` and `replace` allow for modifications to the Arel AST.
 The changes are aplied to a new copy of the AST, making sure the original AST is not touched.
+The `replace` method accepts any Arel node or a precomputed enhanced node for improved performance.

 ```ruby
 enhanced_arel.child_at_path(['ast', 'cores', 0, 'projections', 1]).replace(Post.arel_table[:content])